At the highest level, governments need to have a vested interest in ‘greening’ their countries if we are to have any hope of a better future.

 Since businesses make up the majority of each country’s GDP, changing business practices to support the planet will make a huge difference.

 These targets offer companies clearly defined pathways to future-proof their growth by specifying how much and how quickly they need to reduce their greenhouse gas emissions.
 You can find more information on science-based targets here.

 Join a coalition

-By joining a business coalition aimed at championing more ambitious climate reactions, your business can enhance your county’s climate goals.
-Why not join a group like Alliances for Climate Action or We Mean Business?
+By joining a coalition aimed at championing more ambitious climate actions, your business can enhance your county’s climate goals.
+Why not join a group like Alliances for Climate Action, IRENA Coalition for Action or We Mean Business?

 Pledge to reach net-zero

 Want to prove just how serious your business is about combating the climate crisis?
-Why not drive polity ambition and accelerate the transition to a zero-carbon economy?
+Commit to limit global warming to 1.5°C, and work to drive policy ambition and accelerate the transition to a net-zero economy.